-George Snyman will be visiting the United States west coast this November.
+George Snyman will be visiting North America in the middle of November to the beginning of December.
 This is an exciting opportunity for people to come together to hear stories from Africa.
-Join him at one of the venues below and listen to what God is doing in the lives of the orphaned and vulnerable children in Africa.
+We invite you to join him at one of these venues and listen to what God is doing in the lives of the orphaned and vulnerable children in Africa.

 “I recall that when I came back from my family's six week trip to South Africa in 2011, I promised that I would remember the orphans every day — that I would not take what God has blessed me with for granted.
 But six years later, my friends and I were struggling to make this fundraiser a reality.
 Our priorities were focused on our individual universes that orbited around shallow, temporary things that should not have been guiding our lives.”

 “How was your trip to Malawi?”
 It comes off as a simple question.
 But I have found it difficult to answer.
 It’s a trip that has no end since what I witnessed in Malawi continues to change me today.
 Writing this is another example of this challenge.
 But I’ll try.
 Let me start at the beginning.